Fall and winter terms:

 Doris Ulmann photos in Transylvania's collection.
 Also available with Ulmann photos from other collections on the Kentuckiana Digital Library.

-The databases below are available on campus from the Inside Transylvania library page.
+A valid Transy ID is required to browse these databases.
 If you have any questions about what is available or how research is done, please contact the library at (859) 233-8225.
 We'll be glad to help!